Ectario/DamnVulnDefi/test/naive-receiver/Notes.md

         uint256 gasLeft;
         uint256 value = request.value; // in wei
         address target = request.target;
-        bytes memory payload = abi.encodePacked(request.data, request.from);//                  <------ here we will be able to not use the true packed request.from (cf. the _msgSender() function describe above, EDIT: epic fail, confusion between "first" and "last" item xD ) uint256 forwardGas = request.gas;
+        bytes memory payload = abi.encodePacked(request.data, request.from);//                  <------ here we will be able to not use the true packed request.from since we will use the multicall datas for internal calls (cf. the _msgSender() function describe above) uint256 forwardGas = request.gas;
         assembly {
             success := call(forwardGas, target, value, add(payload, 0x20), mload(payload), 0, 0) // do the call